TheSwerik/Swerver/README.md

 ### Client-Server Communication
 #### Server
-For Server sending, write methods that look like ServerLibrary.Server.ServerSend Welcome and UdpTest.
+* For Server sending, write methods that look like ServerLibrary.Server.ServerSend Welcome and UdpTest.
-For Server receiving, add a Method to the Servers PacketHandlers.
+* For Server receiving, add a Method to the Servers PacketHandlers.
 Method Examples are ServerLibrary.Server.ServerHandler WelcomeReceived and UdpTestReceived.
 #### Client
-* Inherit from Udp and from ClientTcp and override `ExecuteOnMainThread` so that the Action executes on your main Thread. (examples below)
+* Inherit from Udp and from Tcp and override `ExecuteOnMainThread` so that the Action executes on your main Thread. (examples below)
-For Client sending, write methods that look like ServerLibrary.Server.ServerSend Welcome and UdpTest.
+* For Client sending, write methods that look like ServerLibrary.Server.ServerSend Welcome and UdpTest.
-For Client receiving, add a Method to the Servers PacketHandlers.
+* For Client receiving, add a Method to the Servers PacketHandlers.
 Method Examples are ServerLibrary.Server.ServerHandler WelcomeReceived and UdpTestReceived.
 ### Examples
 #### ExecuteOnMainThread
 For Console App, use the `Client.ThreadManager` class: